Central Asian FlywayDigital Hub

 This 2005 tracking project tagged two Bar-headed Geese (Anser indicus) in Nepal’s Chitwan National Park (Narayani River) to document migration routes between wintering and breeding areas.

-Flagship birds of the Central Asian Flyway
+Birds of the Central Asian Flyway

 Bar-headed Goose